samuelcolvin/grablib/README.md

 * dry-run mode where links are check, zip files are opened but files are not actually put into place
 * try out coloured term with https://pypi.python.org/pypi/colorterm
 * add example of getting local file with file:///home/samuel/...
+* add note on target at the beginning
+* decode json to an OrderedDict to maintain download order
 * add javascript/css concatination and compression